 If you want to head there from Hanoi, you can take a private transfer or do a 2 day bus tour.

 Just need to book a bus to Sapa?
 Check out the handy tool below.

 Halong Bay or Bai Tu Long Bay

 The limestone karsts of Halong Bay are world famous but, if it was up to us, we’d suggest you head to Bai Tu Long Bay instead.
 The quieter cousin to Halong Bay, you’ll only find yourself with a handful of other cruises, in a more serene atmosphere.

 We’ve written an entire rundown of what you can expect in our Bai Tu Long Bay guide but, in short, you could book a berth with a company like Paloma Cruises, who offer pick up and drop off between Hanoi to Halong Bay.

 Arguably our favourite place in all of Vietnam, Ninh Binh is a very special location.
 Called the ‘Halong Bay on land’, Ninh Binh (or rather the small nearby town of Tam Coc), has some spectacular landscapes.
 Cruise down the Trang An river and explore the caves, get a local boatsman to row you with their feet down the Tam Coc river or hike up Hang Mua to see the epic viewpoint, or the cave below.

-We’ve actually got more information on all of the above bonus towns in our Vietnam itinerary, if you’re like some further reading.
+We’ve actually got more information on all of the above bonus towns in both our 10 days in Vietnam itinerary as well as our extended 3 weeks in Vietnam travel guide, if you’re like some further reading.